xbgmsharp/trakt/README.md

 ```

 #### TVShows to add to watchlist
+No header line.
-one 'imdb' or 'tmdb' or 'tvdb' or 'tvrage' by line
+One 'imdb' or 'tmdb' or 'tvdb' or 'tvrage' or 'trakt' by line
 ```
 tt04606XX
 tt12365XX
 ```

 #### Episodes as views to history
+No header line.
-One 'imdb' or 'tmdb' or 'tvdb' or 'tvrage with season and episode
+One 'imdb' or 'tmdb' or 'tvdb' or 'tvrage' or 'trakt' with season and episode
 ```
 tt04606XX,3,4
 ```